Frequently Asked Questions

-LSC holds official open tryouts each June for all competitive travel teams (U8-U19).
+LSC holds official open tryouts each June for competitive travel teams U8-U16.
+New for the Spring 2019 season, we will hold tryouts in November 2018 for U17-U19 players after the completion of the high school season.
 Players interested in trying out should review the tryout information posted on the LSC website and register in advance for tryouts.
 Please see the Tryout Info page of our website for more information and instructions for registering for tryouts.

 Q: How and when are we notified about tryout results?

 Players will be notified of their status via email after tryouts that they made either a) Travel Team, b) Alternate, c) Player Pool, or d) that there is no position available for them at this time.

 Alternate players are qualified players who are registered and listed on the official league roster, trains with the team and may be invited to participate in games, solely at the discretion of the head coach.

 Q: What is Player Pool?